eventbrite.com

 Online

 Encounters with under-researched collections of historic animals through written accounts and photographs, and the presence of animals in physical materials, can often produce feelings of grief and loss.
-Join us as we ask: what hope can be found in encounters with animals in archival documents?
+What hope can be found in encounters with animals in archival documents?

 youtube.com